w3c/wai-intro-atag/content/social-media.md

 {% comment %}

-Emilio — Update that breaks tool accessibility — Social Media

-Persona: Emilio is a blind community manager.

-Problem: I used to be able to manage my client’s social media profiles.
-My tool updated and I am no longer able to do my job.

-Works well:Tool updates do not break accessibility.
-If there is a tool update that breaks something, at least I can go back to the previous version of the tool where it worked as expected.
-### Everyone can Use Previews
+### Everyone Can Use your Tool Reliably

 <p class="persona"><strong>Persona: </strong>
- Zola is a physics professor at a large university.
-She is blind and uses a screen reader that reads aloud the information on her screen.
+ Banele is a blind community manager.
 </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I can't preview uploaded content using my screen reader.
-When I select the preview, I can't navigate it as I regularly do on an HTML page.
-      </q></span></p>
+        I used to be able to manage my client’s social media profile.
+But the  tool updated and I am no longer able to do my job.
+      <q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        When I select the content preview, I get an HTML view of the content, just as if I were using my browser.
-I can navigate it easily using my screen reader built-in functionality.
+        Tool updates do not break accessibility.
+If there is an update that breaks something, at least I can go back to the previous version of the tool where it worked as expected.
       </q></span></p>
     </li>
   </ul>
 </div>

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to preview the course content, just like users without disabilities do.
+Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities often depend on your tool to do their job.
+You need to ensure accessibility is not damaged when updating your tool or the functionality.

-### Everyone can Edit Content
+### Everyone can Process Content at Their Own Pace

 <p class="persona"><strong>Persona: </strong>
-  Aroon is a learning designer.
-He uses speech recognition software to navigate through systems and websites.
+  Nushi is a journalisst with low vision.
   </p>

 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I can't format my course contents.
-When I say things like "bold", "italics" or "underlined", nothing happens.
+        I can't read the content in this tool.
+It updates so quickly that I cannot follow through.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        I speak the format I want to use and the content is updated accordingly.
+        I can decide when the tool refreshes for new content.
+This way I can read at my own pace.
       </q></span></p>
     </li>
   </ul>
 </div>

-People who interact with built-in editors in different ways, including through keyboard, mouse, and speech recognition software, need to be able to edit contents.
+people who interact with social platforms have different abilities.
+Some require to read content at a different pace.
+Your tool should allow them to decide how they want to process the new content that appears.

-### Everyone can Improve Accessibility of Existing Content
+### Everyone can Create Accessible Social Experiences

 <p class="persona"><strong>Persona: </strong>
-  Irina is the director of a rural school.
+  Ilona is the director of a rural school.
 </p>
 <div class="quotes">
   <ul>